-Pursuant to the Certificate of Designations, the Series A Preferred Shares accrue dividends at a rate of 8.0% per year, payable to the holders of such Series A Preferred Shares in shares of common stock upon conversion.
-Dividends which have been earned but not declared through March 31, 2017 are approximately \$320,000.
+Pursuant to the Certificate of Designations, the Series A Preferred Shares accrue dividends at a rate of 8.0% once per year on the anniversary date of the Initial Closing, payable and only payable to the holders of such Series A Preferred Shares in shares of common stock upon conversion.
+Dividends of approximately \$608 thousand have been accrued as paid-in-kind through September 30, 2017 and approximately \$ 5 thousand has been earned and converted into common stock at the election of the holders.
 The Series A Preferred Shares vote on an as converted basis with the Company's common stock.
 Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series A Preferred Shares are entitled to (i) first receive distributions out of our assets in an amount per share equal to the Stated Value plus all accrued and unpaid dividends, whether capital or surplus before any distributions shall be made on any shares of common stock and (ii) second, on an as-converted basis alongside the common stock.